 Turnover doesn’t just affect immediate team dynamics; it has long-term financial and productivity implications.
 The cost of recruiting, onboarding, and training new employees is substantial, and when turnover becomes frequent, it impacts the company’s ability to maintain momentum.
 The revolving door effect also creates additional stress for remaining employees, who must take on the workload left behind by their departing colleagues, leading to even more dissatisfaction and turnover.

-A company known for high turnover, especially one caused by a misaligned employer brand, risks developing a negative reputation in the job market.
+A company known for high turnover, especially caused by a misaligned employer brand, risks developing a negative reputation in the job market.
 Potential hires will notice the disconnect between the company’s employer branding and the reality experienced by past employees, making it harder to attract high-quality talent.

 Reputation damage isn’t limited to recruitment—it can affect the company’s standing in its industry as well.
 Trust is essential for customers, partners, and investors.
 If a company is seen as inauthentic in its treatment of employees, it raises broader concerns about the company’s overall ethics and reliability.

-The key to ensuring that your employer brand aligns with reality is not just about crafting the right message—it’s about creating a genuine and authentic employee experience.
+The key to ensuring that your employer brand aligns with reality is not just crafting the right message—it’s about creating a genuine and authentic employee experience.
 Building a great work environment requires more than just external promises; it’s about embedding these promises into the core of daily operations.

 Here’s how organizations can build authentic employee experiences that naturally align with their employer branding: